OSVR/OSVR-Specs-and-Proposals/Device Integration Proposals/README.md

-# Readme on Specific Devices
+# Readme on Device Integration Proposals

 > Prepared by Sensics, Inc. on 2-Apr-2015